 Meals are not included in HBTS ticket prices.
 There are many great value options available locally, including The Brunswick itself.
-You are welcome to bring your own food, but picnic lunches should not be consumed on site.
+You are welcome to bring your own food, but picnic lunches must not be consumed on site.

-The Brunswick – Fiesta Latina Menu
+The Brunswick – Festival Menu

-Most of our participants select lunch from The Brunswick‘s Harpin’ by the Sea event menu – all items £8.00.
+Most of our participants select lunch from The Brunswick‘s Harpin’ by the Sea event menu – all items £XX.00.
 It’s great value and the perfect chance to meet and chat with fellow HBTS attendees.
 Orders should be placed at morning registration.
 Of course, you can also eat from the Brunswick’s Main Menu if you prefer (prices will vary).

 The Wick Inn